digiaonline/lumen-newrelic/README.md

 it's possible to override the license and application name using environment variables or the `.env` file.
 This can be useful if you deploy the same app in multiple environments, and therefore need distinguished names for each.

-Be aware that doing so can have a [small performance impact](https://github.com/In-Touch/newrelic/blob/5dc4eb7a25731f92cdbfb7a094a788cf137df40e/src/Newrelic.php#L82-L87) on the app
+Be aware that doing so can have a [small performance impact](https://github.com/In-Touch/newrelic/blob/5dc4eb7a25731f92cdbfb7a094a788cf137df40e/src/Newrelic.php#L82-L87) on the app.

 The environment variables available are: